ECP says Maryam’s disqualification not to affect election

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Friday reacted to the conviction of Sharifs by saying a convict could not contest elections.
+ISLAMABAD: The Election Commission of Pakistan (ECP) Friday reacted to the conviction of Sharifs by saying that a convict person could not contest elections.

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Friday reacted to the conviction of Sharifs by saying a convict could not contest elections.
+ISLAMABAD: The Election Commission of Pakistan (ECP) Friday reacted to the conviction of Sharifs by saying that a convict person could not contest elections.

 Comments